google/accompanist/README.md

 ## Updates

-[Jetpack Compose][compose] is a fast-moving project and we aim to keep these these libraries up-to-date with the latest tagged release on Compose as quickly as possible.
+[Jetpack Compose][compose] is a fast-moving project and we aim to keep these libraries up-to-date with the latest tagged release on Compose as quickly as possible.
 Each [release](https://github.com/google/accompanist/releases)  outlines what version of the Compose libraries it depends on.

 ## Future?